Inagi City

 Exchange with Soma City

-After the Great East Japan Earthquake on March 11, 2011, we have continued to interact with each other, such as concluding a mutual support agreement in June of the same year, taking advantage of our relief assistance to Soma City.
+After the Great East Japan Earthquake occurred on March 11, 2011, we continued our exchanges, including providing relief support to Soma City and concluding a mutual support agreement in times of disaster in June of the same year.

 Image Agreement concluded